Kristopher-Ray/polaris-us.org/content/updates/republicans-overwhelmingly-back-president-trump-and-israel.md

 featured: false
 title: Republicans Overwhelmingly Back President Trump and Israel
 date: 2025-06-20T19:28:27.094Z
-summary: Contrary to critics’ claims, the overwhelming majority of conservatives and Republican elected to congress, firmly support President Trump’s decision to stand with our key ally, Israel, and consider military action to prevent Iran from going nuclear.
+summary: This week, critics have been out in force attacking President Trump for standing with Israel and considering a military strike to stop Iran from going nuclear.
+The only problem?
+They don’t represent the America First movement – and the overwhelming majority of conservatives disagree with their takes.
 cta: Read More →
 categories:
   - Newsroom